 Before you jump in and try to build an amazing presence on every platform out there, start by getting your baseline in order.
 At the very least, every professional should have a LinkedIn page—so, if you don’t have one, get one and put some time and effort into building a solid profile.
 Even if you don’t go the extra mile of posting status updates and joining groups on LinkedIn, you need the page to serve as your digital presence.
 (Here’s a great guide to doing it right.)

 Want to step it up a little bit more?
 Invest in a personal website.
 This approach can be great because not only do you have somewhere to send professional contacts, clients, and employers, but it’s easier to maintain than social media as you don’t have to constantly update it.
-(Our free online class on building a personal website makes it super easy to get started.)

 Also, if you do have existing social profiles, make sure that there’s nothing incriminating on them.
 I know, this seems obvious, but you’d be surprised at how many people leave all sorts of ridiculously inappropriate content on their social media pages.
 I once saw a social media account where someone had a very public (and expletive-laden) fight with a friend on Twitter.
 Would you really want a hiring manager to see that?
 Also consider removing links to content that could be considered controversial or offensive in any way.